michivonah/themepark-assistant/README.md

 # themepark-assistant
 A tool for improving your trips to themeparks - once developed

+> HINT: The tool is currently under development.
+The API endpoints are subject to change at any time.
+Use with caution.

 ## Repo structure
 - /api: API implementation
     - ./: config files